 It’s an early morning start today as you’ll be collected for your flight to Sandakan.
 Once there, you’ll join others heading for the Sepilok Orang Utan Rehabilitation Centre for the morning feeding.
 After a visit to the Sun Bear Conservation Centre and lunch, start your journey down the Kinabatangan River.
 Look for crocodiles and proboscis monkeys along the way.

 Today you’ll have two river cruises to look for birds, orangutans, monkeys, crocodiles, and other wildlife.
 The second-longest waterway in Malaysia, the Kinabatangan River, is bordered in many stretches by the Lower Kinabatangan Sanctuary.
 This protected area is one of the only places on earth where ten species of primates can be found.

 This morning you’ll have one more ride along the Kinabatangan River en route to Sandakan.
 After lunch, visit the Rainforest Discovery Centre and Sandakan War Memorial to learn about Borneo’s role in WWII.
-This evening we suggest walking to one of the seafood restaurants near your hotel, they’re some of the best in Borneo.More Info
+This evening we suggest visiting one of the seafood restaurants along the waterfront, they’re some of the best in Sabah.